huangyz0918/Hackintosh-Installer-University/README.md

 :bell:There are a lot to learn if you want to figure out what are the secrects behind Hackintosh, please go this door ---> [:door:](slow/slow.md)

-:bell:If you are not intested in those theories, just want a quick installation, please go through this door ---> [:door:](quick/quick.md)
+:bell:If you get no intests in those theories, just want a quick installation, please go through this door ---> [:door:](quick/quick.md)

-### Famous website for hackintosh and macOS
+### Famous websites for hackintosh and macOS
 - [Wikipedia](https://en.wikipedia.org/wiki/Hackintosh)
 - [OSx86 Project](https://www.osx86project.org/)
 - [Tonymacx86](https://www.tonymacx86.com/)